 The main takeaway of our analysis is that in most relevant cases-and especially when overlapping ownership is already high, an increase in the extent of overlapping ownership will harm welfare not only by (i) softening product market competition but also by (ii) reducing entry, thereby (in contrast to standard results) inducing or exacerbating insufficient entry, and (iii) magnifying the negative impact of an increase in entry costs on entry.
-Overlapping ownership can mostly be beneficial only under increasing returns to scale, in which case industry consolidation (induced by overlapping ownership) leads to significant cost efficiencies.
+Overlapping ownership can mostly be beneficial only under increasing returns to scale (IRS), in which case industry consolidation (induced by overlapping ownership) leads to significant cost efficiencies.
+For example, overlapping ownership among pharmaceuticals that focus on drug discovery-which, due to large R&D costs, is characterized by strong IRS-can be socially beneficial, unlike overlapping ownership involving generic drug manufacturers, which is more likely to suppress generic entry without generating cost efficiencies, thereby damaging welfare.